liborty/TokenCrypt/README.md

 For similar trasport reasons, base64 encoding into printable characters is often used to encode binary data.

 Security tokens and other types of files may sometimes be all mixed up in one directory.
-This is not the best practice but it may arise and it could involve much work to separate them.
+This is not the best practice but it can arise and it could involve much work to separate them.
-`Ncrpt` copes with such mixed directories contents automagically.
+`Ncrpt` copes with such mixed directories contents automatically.

 ## Installation